mvolkmann/redux-easy/README.md

 import React from 'react';
 import {reduxSetup} from 'redux-easy';
 import App from './App';
-import './reducers'; // described next
+import './reducers'; // if needed; see below

 const initialState = {
   user: {firstName: ''}